All Episodes

 You know as well as I do, Donna, that the Civil Rights Act of 1964 would not have passed without a larger majority of Republican senators voting for it.

-The turnaround on this whole civil rights day, all of the old segregationists, all of the all the governors beating up poor black people were Democrats, from Lester Maddox to George Wallace, Bull Connor with the fire hose and dogs was a Democrat.
+The turnaround on this whole civil rights thing, all of the old segregationists, all the governors beating up poor black people were Democrats.

 Now, Madden, who you just heard from, did not like what Brazil said.

-Republicans know very strongly about civil rights.
+Republicans feel very strongly about civil rights.

-Because he used to be a Democrat, and he practically still is on all social policies, the economic policies that we care about.
+There's one reason why that Republicans don't believe in Joe Lieberman, because he used to be a Democrat, and he practically still is on all the social policies, the economic policies that we care about.

 Well, I would love to see the day that you all select Joe Lieberman.

-I wish I just wish my mom and dad were alive.
+I wish, I just wish my mom and dad were alive.

 They would not believe this.